-For a church to have an evangelical mission means that the church is organized to proclaim the good news (the "evangel"), and to bring others to salvation through it.
+For a church to have an evangelical mission means that the church is organized to proclaim the good news (the "evangel") and to bring others to salvation through it.
 The Unificationist evangelical mission could be stated like this: it is to create True Parents' disciples of all peoples, teach them to follow the church teachings, bless them in marriage and release them to multiply and prosper.
-The basics of the evangelical mission implicit in the statement of purpose in the HSA-UWC Articles of Incorporation: "the worship of God and the study, teaching and practical application of Divine Principles."3
+The basics of the evangelical mission implicit in the statement of purpose in the HSA-UWC Articles of Incorporation: "the worship of God and the study, teaching and practical application of Divine Principles."[3]

 Beginning with the end in mind, the objective is to create people who profess faith in True Parents and want the Blessing, on the foundation of membership in a spiritual community.
-The proliferation of communities of Blessed families practicing faith in God, fidelity, sexual purity and universal love, will save the world.
-It's a no-brainer; it is the only way to save the world; there is no other way.
+I believe that the proliferation of communities of Blessed families practicing faith in God, fidelity, sexual purity and universal love, will save the world.

 The evangelical mission is based on the Divine Principle words, "...the teachings of the returning Christ can freely and swiftly be conveyed to the hearts of all humankind.
 This will enable his teachings to bring rapid and profound changes all over the globe."
-(EDP, p.
-328) It is the direct practice advocated by the Family Pledge, "to convey the Blessing to our community."
-It is embodied in Dr. Hak Ja Han Moon's words to the Universal Peace Federation global conference: "Without a clear understanding of the Principle of Creation, and the way in which evil entered and expands in this world, we are very limited in our ability to change the course of history toward
+[4] It is the direct practice advocated by the Family Pledge, "to convey the Blessing to our community."
+It is embodied in Dr. Hak Ja Han Moon's words to the Universal Peace Federation global conference: "Without a clear understanding of the Principle of Creation, and the way in which evil entered and expands in this world, we are very limited in our ability to change the course of history toward a world of universal peace.
+Therefore, I encourage you to study Divine Principle."
+[5] Rev. Moon's peace messages similarly taught the Divine Principle and called people to receive the Holy Marriage Blessing sacrament.
+This is the evangelical mission.